-Guns 6.5 Creedmoor Steyr Scout Now Available Patrick Roberts December 27, 2018 The just announced 6.5 Creedmoor Steyr Scout would have made Col. Cooper very happy, at least that's what Steyr seems to think.
+Guns 6.5 Creedmoor Steyr Scout Now Available Patrick Roberts December 27, 2018 Join the Conversation The just announced 6.5 Creedmoor Steyr Scout would have made Col. Cooper very happy, at least that's what Steyr seems to think.
 After over a decade of only offering the Scout rifle in .223 Remington, .243 Winchester, 7mm-08 Remington, and the ever-popular .308 Winchester, the new 6.5mm Creedmoor chambered rifle is sure to please Scout rifle purists.
 The 19-inch barrel is threaded 1/2-20 allowing suppressors and muzzle devices to be used if desired.
 Steyr also includes all of the same features that made the Steyr Scout widely known like the integral bipod, storage for two spare 10-round magazines, and the ability to use a three-point Ching Sling.
 Features from Steyr: Model: Scout 6.5 Creedmoor Purpose: General-purpose rifle Manufacturer: Steyr Mannlicher GmbH Kleinraming, Austria Importer: 2530 Morgan Rd.
 Bessemer, AL 35022 (205) 417-8644 www.steyrarms.com Operation: Bolt-action repeating rifle Caliber: 6.5 CM Action material: 25CrMo4 steel Magazine type/capacity: Polymer double-stack detachable box/5 rounds (10-round box and adaptor are optional) Barrel: Fluted,19-inch cold hammer forged, 1/2-20 threads Rifling: Four–groove, 1:8 RH twist Sights: Flip-up iron sights; integral top rail Finish: Mannox® Safety: Tang-mounted 2+1 position safety Trigger type: Single-stage Pull weight: 4 pounds, 8 ounces (adjustable) Stock material/type: Glass-reinforced polymer with integrated bipod & UIT rail Recoil pad: Elastomer Sling swivels: Five removable push-and-turn-style positions available (two included) Checkering: None Weight, empty: 7.0 pounds Overall length: 38.6 inches Included accessories: Extra magazine, owners manual MSRP: $1,735 The Steyr Scout in 6.5 Creedmoor carries an MSRP of $1,735 and is available at Steyr dealers now.
 Find more information on the Steyr Arms website.
 More from Steyr Arms: Steyr and Col. Jeff Cooper introduced the first production Scout Rifle to the world at the 1998 SHOT Show, and for more than a decade, Steyr hasn’t introduced a new chambering in the Scout Rifle platform.
 That is until now.
 It’s official; the Steyr Scout is now available in the wildly popular performer 6.5 Creedmoor.
 Throughout his decades of development of the scout-rifle concept, including the nearly decade-long collaborative design process to create the Steyr Scout, Cooper was very specific in his chambering choices for his ultimate production scout rifle.
 In addition to his long list of qualifications that only the Steyr Scout accomplished, he wanted the rifle to be able to knock down any North American game, and he wanted the ammunition to be readily available.
 While the 6.5 Creedmoor wasn’t available in his lifetime, it has become one of the top cartridge choices in the U.S., and it’s become quite plentiful.
 “It can’t be said that Col. Cooper wasn’t a fan of the 6.5 mm, as he wrote about the 6.5 Mannlicher Schoenauer rather longingly,” said Scott O’Brien, Steyr Arms, USA, CEO.
 “But Col. Cooper never could have expected the amazing performance of the 6.5 Creedmoor, nor could he expect the widespread availability of such a round.”
 Steyr and Cooper began collaborating on a production Scout Rifle around 1990, and the Steyr engineers worked within his limitations to produce a rifle that was less than a meter in length, less than about 7 pounds, and it had to be able to take anything in North America from hare to bear.
 Steyr engineers provided his desired backup “ghost-ring” iron sights that rest snugly within the Steyr Scout’s profile and can be deployed within seconds should the optics fail.
 They also provided two-stage magazines that could accomplish the same function as the 1903 Springfield’s magazine cutoff but in a much faster manner than the original.
 Just like the original Steyr Scout, the 6.5 CM version incorporates a spare magazine in the stock with the ability to accept a pair of optional 10-round magazines.
 The stock also incorporates an integrated bipod, as well as a set of five whale-tail sling-swivel attachments to accommodate a three-point Ching Sling on either side of the stock.
 “We can never know how the Colonel would have felt about chambering his rifle in the 6.5 Creedmoor, but considering its performance and after extensive testing, we think he’d wholeheartedly approve,” O’Brien said.
 The Steyr Arms Scout 6.5 Creedmoor has a 19-inch cold hammer forged barrel that is fluted and threaded to accept 1/2-20 RH muzzle devices.
 It is now available in Black, MUD and OD Green stocks with an MSRP of $1,735.00.
 Established in 1864, Steyr Arms, GmbH, is one of the world’s oldest and most prestigious firearms manufacturers.
 Steyr’s comprehensive lines of premium hunting rifles and precision sporting and tactical firearms are technically mature, and their subtle elegance also communicates the harmony between appearance and substance.
 Steyr’s legendary SBS actions and cold-hammer-forged barrels are distinctive and unparalleled.
-Steyr Arms USA is the subsidiary headquarters of Steyr Arms, GmbH, in the U.S. Visit https://www.steyr-arms.com/us/ Explore RECOILweb:Saturday Night Knife Porn - Kingdom ArmoryCRKT Relay Everyday Carry KnifeFriday Night Gun Porn: Sight Picture MediaWeekly Deals From Around the Firearms Industry NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
+Steyr Arms USA is the subsidiary headquarters of Steyr Arms, GmbH, in the U.S. Visit https://www.steyr-arms.com/us/ Explore RECOILweb:ATF to Treat Imports from Hong Kong the same as ChinaJerod, Li'l Red and the Kalashnikov15-Round Magazines improve the Springfield Hellcat RDPBehold: RECOILtv NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Click here to get IMMEDIATE ACCESS to a digital PDF of this target pack!